 We believe that the measures at Constant Currency (Non-IFRS Measure) are useful to investors, lenders and other creditors because such information enables them to gauge the impact of currency fluctuations on our revenue, operating income, net income attributable to shareholders of FMC-AG & Co.
 KGaA and other items from period to period.
 However, we limit our use of Constant Currency period-over-period changes to a measure for the impact of currency fluctuations on the translation of local currency into euro.
-We do not evaluate our results and performance without considering both Constant Currency periodover-period changes in Non-IFRS revenue, operating income, net income attributable to shareholders of FMC-AG & Co.
-KGaA and other items and changes in revenue, operating income, net income attributable to shareholders of FMC-AG & Co.
+We do not evaluate our results and performance without considering both Constant Currency period-over-period changes in Non-IFRS revenue, operating income, net income attributable to shareholders of FMC-AG & Co.
 KGaA and other items prepared in accordance with IFRS.
-We caution the readers of this report to follow a similar approach by considering data on Constant Currency period-over-period changes only in addition to, and not as a substitute for or superior to, changes in revenue, operating income, net income attributable to shareholders of FMC-AG & Co.
+We caution the readers of this report to follow a similar approach by considering data on Constant Currency period-over-period for or superior to, changes in revenue, operating income, net income attributable to shareholders of FMC-AG & Co.
 KGaA and other items prepared in accordance with IFRS.
+We caution the readers of this report to follow a similar approach by considering data on Constant Currency period-over-period changes of FMC-AG & Co.
+KGaA and other items prepared in accordance with IFRS.
 We present the growth rate derived from IFRS measures next to the growth rate derived from Non-IFRS measures such as revenue, operating income, net income attributable to shareholders of FMC-AG & Co.
-KGaA and other items.
-As the reconciliation is inherent in the disclosure, we believe that a separate reconciliation would not provide any additional benefit.
+KGaA and other items prepared in accordance with a separate derived from Non-IFRS measures such as revenue, operating income, net income attributable to shareholders of FMC-AG & Co.
+KGaA and other items prepared in accordance with a separate reconciliation would not provide any additional benefit.